cauchy221/cauchy221/README.md

 # Hi there :wave:

 ### About me :blush:
 I'm a senior cs student in BUPT.
 I'm currently focusing on data science, deep learning and NLP.
-I'm also interested in MERN full stack developing and quantitive research.
+I'm also interested in full stack developing.
 This year I'm trying to gain more experience in Kaggle.:raising_hand:

 I love music and I'm a 100% cat person.:cat2: